shreyaprakashh/Sign-Language-Recognizer/README.md

 - **Libraries**: TensorFlow, Keras, OpenCV, NumPy, pandas
 - **Tools**: Visual Studio Code
 - **Hardware**: Webcam for capturing images, GPU for training the model

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.

 ## License